omid-tavakoli/omid-tavakoli/README.md

 🏢 Sahim Co – Front-End Developer
 Yazd | 2025

-Built and optimized a large-scale internal platform (ATS) used by over 300,000 users in municipal services
+Built and optimized a large-scale internal platform (ITS) used by over 300,000 users in municipal services

 Designed reusable UI components using React, TypeScript, and Tailwind CSS